husamuel/husamuel/README.md

 ### About Me:
 - ⚙️ DevOps Engineer skilled in automation and system security
-- 📚 Studying at 42 Porto, mastering C, C++, Linux systems, Docker, and low-level debugging with GDB
+- 📚 Studying at 42 Porto, mastering C, C++, Git, Linux systems, Docker, and low-level debugging with GDB
+- 🛠️ Experienced with AWS, Terraform, Ansible, Docker and GitHub Actions
 - ♟️ Chess strategist, always planning three moves ahead
 - 🛡️ Founder of the **Cybersecurity Club @ 42 Porto**